Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/lu_factorisation.md

 <div style="text-align: justify">
 <p>The method I use here is needlessly inefficient since we call the
-elimination method 3 times (since our inverse method calls it twice!), when it is easy to simply inject the multiplying values into L as we do a single pass of elimination.
+elimination method 3 times (since our inverse method calls it twice!), when it is easy to simply inject the multiplying values into $L$ as we do a single pass of elimination.
 However, at the moment this project is only about learning how to write classes and methods and secondarily to solidify my grasp of linear algebra.
 In the code we account for row exchanges by multiplying $E$ with $P$